Navy Federal Credit Union Review: Student Loan Refinancing and Private Student Loans

 Alternatives to a Navy Federal Student Loan

 Navy Federal student loans may be the right choice for you, but it's important that you do your research and understand all of your options before taking out private student loans or refinancing student loans.
-There are many different private loan lenders, and rates and terms can vary.
+There are many different private loan lenders, and rates and loan terms can vary.

 Borrowers should shop around and get multiple quotes to compare costs and fees and find out which loan servicer is right for them.
 You also can consider working with Juno, which will help you find the most competitive loan rates available.